PacoVK/aws-loadtest-environment/README.md

 - Use ARM-based instances for performance and cost efficiency
 - Set realistic timeouts to prevent runaway executions

-### Test Organization

-- Structure your K6 tests in a dedicated repository
-- Use environment variables for test configuration
-- Implement proper error handling in your test scripts

 ## 📝 Scripts